 TGaz Editor: Modify P69L18-21 as follows

-The Channel Measurement Feedback field is present in the Fine Timing Measurement frame if the frame is sent after an LOS Assessment ACK PPDU and optionally in response to an ISTA to RSTA angle of departure TRN field on an ACK frame.
-This field contains the channel measurement feedback (see 20).
+The Channel Measurement Feedback field is present in the Fine Timing Measurement frame if the frame is sent after a LOS Assessment ACK PPDU and optionally in response to an ISTA to RSTA angle of departure TRN field on an ACK frame.
+This field contains the Channel Measurement Feedback element (see 9.4.2.136).

 TGaz Editor: Modify P68L618 (9.6.7.32) as follows: